azdavis/millet/README.md

 Millet is affiliated with Project Savanna, a project whose goal is to improve tooling for Standard ML.

-There is a [Discord server][discord] for Project Savanna, and Millet has its own channel there.
-You can get support and discuss the project there.
+There is a [Discord server][discord] for Project Savanna.
+The server has a channel for Millet support and discussion.

 ## Contributing